VincentWtrs/vincentwtrs.github.io/_posts/2024-03-06-conformal_prediction_prediction_intervals.md

 # Next up

 This gives an idea about the basics of conformalized quantile regression.
-Extensions surely exist and I have some more advanced implementations that I might share in a next post.
-Stay tuned!
+Extensions of this concept can also be made to classification models or to other situations such as time series modeling.
+For the latest state-of-the-art on conformal learning, check the Valemans GitHub page (see sources below).

 # Sources
 * Romano, Patterson & Candes (2019): Conformalized Quantile Regression [(https://arxiv.org/abs/1905.03222)](https://arxiv.org/abs/1905.03222)